ct-htr/chatbot/README.md

 # 💬 Chatbot template

 A simple Streamlit chatbot demo for ISOM3400 based on HKUST's Azure OpenAI API.

+This app is hosted on Streamlit at https://isom3400-chatbot-demo.streamlit.app/.

 Code modified from Streamlit's chatbot template.

 View Streamlit Template: